 It is the responsibility of Cashroom's employees to ensure that they are complying with the policy.
 Managers are responsible for ensuring their teams understand and carry out the terms of the policy.
-It is also the responsibility of the Data Compliance Team in People Operations to raise and report any breaches to the operation or application of the policy to the Board.
+It is also the responsibility of the HR & Compliance Team to raise and report any breaches to the operation or application of the policy to the Board.